Fail to Provide Cases

 R v EL Hammersmith MC.
 In this case our client was acquitted after police allowed the client to fall asleep before providing the urine sample and did not give him a drink to help him pass water.

-Machine malfunction and operator error
+Machine fault and operator error

 If you tried your best to provide a breath sample the failure may be due to a problem with the machine or operator error.